ipitio/ocr-pdf/README.md

 ### Self-hosted

-#### Build Docker Image
+#### Docker Compose Service

-If you aren't on Linux, or want to avoid polluting your system, use Docker Compose (which is included with Docker Desktop):
+If you want to avoid polluting your system, use Docker Compose (which is included with Docker Desktop):

 ```bash
 docker compose up